hsianktin/hsianktin.github.io/index.md

 dynamical systems, and probability), physics (statistical mechanics), physical chemistry, and biology (molecular, developmental, and evolutionary biology).
 Beyond the training in the classroom, I managed to appreciate different research fields from perspectives of a mathematician, a physicist, and a biologist.
 Even for the same problem of Brownian motion and Langevin equation, the physical approach and the mathematical approach are quite different in the formalism, see my blog post [A note on Langevin Equations and Stochastic Differential Equations](/blog/a-note-on-lange.html) for more details.

-During my undergraduate years, I worked with Prof. [Zhi Qi(齐志)](https://cqb.pku.edu.cn/qizhi/) on the single-molecule biophysics topics.
+During my undergraduate years, I worked with Prof. [Zhi Qi (齐 志)](https://cqb.pku.edu.cn/qizhi/) on the single-molecule biophysics topics.
 I worked as both a theorist and an experimentalist, and developed a strong interest in the stochastic processes that occur in biological systems.